ejboettcher/gemcityML/src/posts/2023/feb.md

 Excited to announce we have two speakers again for February!

-We are going to finish the MLOps Tutorial from January.
+We are going to finish the MLOps Workshop from January.
 To get the most out of this meet up please bring a computer with Python and docker installed.

 Dr. Richard Van Hook will speak on **"Scene Motion Detection in Imagery with Anisoplantic Optical Turbulence"**